I wanted one when I was as boy and beginner to the hobby in the mid seventies. But I could not afford it then.

 The main drawback is its lack of stability.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Eddystone 830/7.
+We collect prices paid by real hams over the years to help you estimate the value of a used Eddystone 830/7.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Eddystone 830/7 might be around:
+Based on historic data, today's second-hand price of the Eddystone 830/7 is around: